 Southern Utah Bankruptcy Attorney

 Are you struggling with debt and feeling overwhelmed?
 Do you live in the Southern Utah area?
 Do you have creditors calling you at work or at random inconvenient times?
 Are you afraid of being sued or having your creditors take your home?
 Is the stress from not being able to pay debt keeping you up at night?
 Whether due to a loss of business, divorce, disability, job loss, or even simply a lack of proper financial planning and oversight, financial hardship can cause incredible strain on you and your family and business.
 Bankruptcy relief exists to help debtors get a second chance by reorganizing and eliminating debt.
 Regardless of the circumstances surrounding your financial problems or the reasons you may be considering bankruptcy, we are confident that our knowledgable attorneys can help you find an ideal approach that will allow you to move forward in life.

-Nate Reeve is a seasoned bankruptcy attorney here at Ruesch & Reeve PLLC, he has years of experience and has filed hundreds of bankruptcy cases in Utah.
+Nate Reeve is a seasoned bankruptcy attorney here at Ruesch & Reeve PLLC, he has years of experience and has filed hundreds of bankruptcy cases in Southern Utah.
 From effectively providing insight regarding your rights, helping you understand the basics, and protecting your rights through the entire process giving our clients the very best advice and peace of mind during this difficult time.

 Is Bankruptcy Right for Me?

 Deciding whether to file for bankruptcy and what type of bankruptcy, will depend on your financial circumstances and goals.
 There are three types of bankruptcy we explore with each client during our initial consultation.
 Chapter 7 offers a way to discharge and eliminate debt but may require the surrender of some assets.
 Chapter 13 (for individuals) and Chapter 11 (for businesses) involve the reorganization and repayment of debt under the protection of the bankruptcy court.